-We suggest you do a warm-up activity about your learning before you draw your first learning map.
+Once you have a basic understanding of the interactive web, it is time to do a warm-up activity about your learning before you draw your first learning map.

 Teacher note.
 This activity is to ensure your students are thinking about learning.
-There are two examples.
+The video about the interactive web opens up the idea that there are lots of things buzzing around in people's minds about how to learn.
+Set the student's minds at rest that it will take a few months to explore and improve the interactive web surrounding their learning.
+Activity 1 is simply a warm up activity to become sharply focus on learning.
+There are two warm-up examples in Activity 1.
 You know your students.
 Select the activity that best suits your students or design an activity of your own.
 Each activity in this e-Guide has a Template.
-There are links to a template for each activity for you to use if you wish http://bit.ly/PDFtemplatesLMTS.
-The templates are standard, but feel free to adapt them if you need to make them fit-for-purpose for your students.
+There are links to a template for each activity for you to use if you wish http://bit.ly/PDFtemplatesLMTS The templates are standard, but feel free to adapt them if you need to make them fit-for-purpose for your students.
 Activity 2 is more in-depth, allow time for your students to learn about the different types of learning.
 Choose one of two examples for your warm-up activity.

+Choose one of two examples for your warm-up activity or create one of your own.